 Growing a carpet without the help of CO2 injection is like trying to build muscle with limited access to good protein, or swimming without wearing goggles.
 It is definitely possible, but success becomes highly dependent on overcoming 3 challenges:

-Carpets need decent lighting to reach them as they lay at the point furthest away from the tank, but many low tech tanks choose to use low lighting due to fear of algae.
+Carpets need decent lighting to reach them as they lay at the point furthest away from the tank, on the substrate but many low tech tanks choose to use low lighting due to fear of algae.
+Many of the more attractive species of carpeting plants grow better with more light.

-In nature, most aquatic plant species grow in CO2 rich environments, but here we want a "low tech" setup that does not use CO2 injection to replicate such a condition.
+In nature, many aquatic plant species grow in CO2 rich environments, but here we want a "low tech" setup that does not use CO2 injection to replicate such a condition.

 By following the guide below, you should be able to grow dwarf hair grass carpet (DHG), Monte carlo (MC), Microsword, and Marsilea species without injected CO2.
 Glossostigma may require more light.
 HC Cuba plant is tough to grow without CO2, and should not be attempted unless you have spare time and plants to waste, but this approach will increase your chances massively.